Description

 Which means for our asset as example:

-• During the last 3 years, the maximum days below previous high is 245 days, which is lower, thus better than the value of 488 days from the benchmark.
+• Compared with SPY (488 days) in the period of the last 3 years, the maximum days below previous high of 245 days is lower, thus better.

 AveDuration: